 - Locate where to connect to your power source

-Keep in mind that track lights are designed to be task lighting, so when placing track light fixtures, be strategic where you install them to maximize lighting coverage.
-Direct beams of light where they are most needed—directly over sofas or other conversation areas or angled towards entryways or darker corners of the room.
+Be strategic: Keep in mind that track lights are designed to be task lighting, so when placing track light fixtures, be strategic where you install them to maximize lighting coverage.
+Direct beams of light where they are most needed—directly over sofas or other conversation areas or angled toward entryways or darker corners of the room.

-With so many color options available for ceiling rack lights, you can blend the lights into your decor by choosing a color palette that matches the shade of your walls.
+Think about color: With so many color options available for ceiling track lights, you can blend the lights into your decor by choosing a color palette that matches the shade of your walls.
 This will allow the lighting to mix in with the room’s background rather than become the room’s focal point.

 We spend so much time choosing furniture, artwork, carpeting, and accessories for a room, but lighting is probably one of the most important design features, and sadly it is often overlooked.
 With so many different styles, colors, and sizes available, track lighting can add both drama and illumination to virtually any room in your home.
 Whether you are looking for a quick DIY update or you’re having a professionally installed lighting overhaul with track lighting, the results are always nothing short of dramatic.